-Required Reading for Rochelle Oliver’s classes: The Stanford Meisner Approach: Workbook 1, An Actor’s Workbook by Larry Silverberg
+Required Reading: The Sanford Meisner Approach: Workbook 1, An Actor’s Workbook by Larry Silverberg

 *Available for purchase online via our registration system or in-person at the registration office.